M0rl0ck/m0rl0ck-JSFE2022Q3/README.md

 ### Install dependencies:
 `$ npm install`

-### Running the app
+### Running the server:
 `$ npm start`

-Then you must run this app or [deploy:](https://m0rl0ck.github.io/m0rl0ck-JSFE2022Q3/async-race/)
+Then you can run this application or open the link to [deploy](https://m0rl0ck.github.io/m0rl0ck-JSFE2022Q3/async-race/)

 ## Setup and Running application: